Master P: Accolades and honors

 In 2001, Master P won the award for "Favorite Rap/Hip-Hop Artist" at the American Music Awards.

 In 2005, Miller was ranked at number 36 by VH1 in their list of 50 Greatest Hip Hop Artists.
 On September 29, 2008, Miller's single "Make 'Em Say Uhh!" would be ranked at number 94 by VH1 in their list of 100 Greatest Hip-Hop Songs.

-BET named Miller number 28 in 'The Most Influential Rappers of All Time'.
-BET also listed Miller as one of 'The 25 Influential Black Music Execs'.
+In 2011, BET named Miller number 28 in 'The Most Influential Rappers of All Time'.
+In 2013, BET listed Miller as one of 'The 25 Influential Black Music Execs'.

 In November 2011, Miller's son Romeo Miller performed at the 2010 Hip Hop Honors, along with his brother Valentino Miller, his cousins Lil' D and Black Don, and his uncle Silkk The Shocker, as well as Trina, Gucci Mane, and Mystikal to honor Master P and No Limit Records.

-On December 11, 2012, DJ 5150 and DJ Hektik released a tribute mixtape to Master P titled Uptown Veteran.
+In December 2012, DJ 5150 and DJ Hektik released a tribute mixtape to Master P titled Uptown Veteran.

-On July 10, 2013, Miller was inducted into the Louisiana Music Hall of Fame, making him the first hip hop artist to be inducted.
+In July 2013, Miller was inducted into the Louisiana Music Hall of Fame, making him the first hip hop artist to be inducted.

 On January 20, 2015, Montreal R&B/Hip Hop artist Xav released a song with Master P called "Bout It Bout It", from his upcoming Zeeky EP, paying homage to Master P's 1995 international hit.
 The music video, which also features Master P, premiered on Vibe.com the same day.

-On May 23, 2021, Master P received his honorary doctorate from Lincoln University in Pennsylvania.
+In May 2021, Master P received his honorary doctorate from Lincoln University in Pennsylvania.